A notary bond is a type of surety bond that provides financial protection to the public against errors or misconduct by a commissioned notary public.

 To become a notary, you must first apply through your state’s commissioning authority, which is typically the Secretary of State’s office.
 The specific requirements, including the bond amount, application process, and exam, vary significantly from state to state.
 For example, California requires a $15,000 bond, while Texas requires a $10,000 bond.
 You can find official information on your state’s requirements through resources like the National Association of Secretaries of State (NASS).

 When you are ready to purchase your bond, you will work with a licensed surety bond provider.
 The cost, or premium, is typically a small percentage of the total bond amount and is based on the notary’s credit and financial history.
+Most providers offer instant online quotes and same-day issuance, but you should verify that the bond is filed directly with your state’s commissioning authority to avoid any lapse in your commission status.

 Key Differences Between a Notary Bond and E&O Insurance